nightwatchcybersecurity/icecrust_canary_example/README.md

 was prompted by [the recent supply chain attack against codecov.io](https://about.codecov.io/security-update/).

 ## How this works?
-A scheduled Github action runs "icecrust" on regular intervals to download and verify projects.
+A scheduled Github action runs "icetrust" on regular intervals to download and verify projects.
 Those get committed back to Git, and picked up by GitHub pages.

-This currently runs once a day.

 You can see the input/output files and Github actions here:
 - [Input files](docs/data/input/)